The US players taking the wheel in the Autonomous Vehicle Revolution.

 Within the restricted areas of trial zones, Tesla are one step ahead on the road towards full autonomy, after releasing the first version of its Full Self-Driving (FSD) beta software to a small group of testers in October 2020.
 Trials are ongoing across California to reach what Elon Musk terms, “superhuman self driving.”

-While most people tend to associate self-driving cars with a fully automated experience – the driver reclining nonchalantly in the passenger seat, perhaps responding to emails whilst nursing a coffee on the morning commute – it is worth remembering that there are varying degrees of automation which offer a clearer model to chart the progress that has been made within the industry.
+While most people tend to associate self-driving vehicles with a fully automated experience – the driver reclining nonchalantly in the passenger seat, perhaps responding to emails whilst nursing a coffee on the morning commute – it is worth remembering that there are varying degrees of automation which offer a clearer model to chart the progress that has been made within the industry.

 In terms of semi-automated offerings that are highway-ready, there are several options available.
 The Cadillac Super Cruise, along with the Nissan ProPilot Assist and Tesla’s semi-autonomous Autopilot system are the closest thing to the automated experience on the market.
 Benefiting from automated technologies, such as lane centering, semi-autonomous navigation and traffic-aware cruise control, designed to keep the cars in lane and at a safe distance from other vehicles, your hands are free to leave the wheel.
 ‘Level Two’ autonomy is well within reach.